Finkelstein Test

 • In the fact implies tenosynovitis & tenovaginitis of the extensor pollicis Brevis muscle = EPB & Muscle of abductor pollicis longus = APL.

-• Finkelstein test manoeuvre is a helpful test to check & diagnose De Quervain’s Tendonitis/first dorsal compartment tendonitis which is named after the Swiss surgeon of Fritz de Quervain.
+• Finkelstein test manoeuvre is a helpful test to check & diagnose De Quervain’s Tendonitis/first dorsal compartment tendonitis which is named after the Swiss surgeon Fritz de Quervain.

 • This is the main condition that is brought on by the irritation/inflammation of the wrist joint tendons at the base of the thumb.